Skip to content

 • The plugins folder consists of a node_modules sub-folder listing dependencies of your application.
 It is used by Hitchy to discover plugins.

 Both folders are usually identical, but may be different, too.
-The latter applies to test projects used for testing plugins or to application projects combining client-side code with server-side code (opens new window).
+The latter applies to test projects used for testing plugins or to application projects combining client-side code with server-side code.

 Breaking change of names 0.4.0+

 In recent versions, the naming of options picking folders has changed several times.
-However, their latest names haven't been as sound as desired, either.
+However, their latest names have not been as sound as desired, either.
 By introducing auto-discovery of folders, names have been reduced again, causing some of them returning to their previous versions.

 Auto-discovery often depends on folder containing current test.
 This file is the one importing @hitchy/server-dev-tools to use exposed methods for starting Hitchy instance.